Time to read: 8 min

 The Injection molding process begins when plastic resin pellets are loaded into a hopper or liquid rubber is mixed.
 This material is then heated in a barrel until it becomes a thick liquid called melt and injected into a mold cavity under pressure.
 After the mold is filled, the molten plastic material takes the shape of the tool, which is typically machined from aluminum or steel.
 The parts cool and are ejected.

 Injection molding produces solid parts but cannot create hollow ones.
-This manufacturing process supports considerable design complexity, however.
+This plastic manufacturing process supports considerable design complexity, however.
 Depending on the quality of the tooling, injection molded parts can have tight tolerances.
 It’s also possible to injection-mold parts with a textured surface finish or features such as logos.

 Process Efficiency and Complexity Management